How to Manage Your Money While Studying Abroad

 Revaluate and resize the entire allowance of the month by incorporating these tips:

-• Cooking on your own is cheaper, healthier and will have you missing the flavors of home a lot less
+• list items Cooking on your own is cheaper, healthier and will have you missing the flavors of home a lot less

 These tips sound like common sense, but employing them saves a significant amount of funds earmarked for travel and food.